 Although most men see fantastic results with liposuction, our doctors will suggest the best approach for you during a consultation.

 At Cosmos Clinic Gold Coast, all of our liposuction procedures (including gynecomastia correction) are performed using Vaser liposuction.
 VASER, or Vibration Amplification of Sound Energy at Resonance, is the latest innovation in surgical liposuction.
 This technique uses sound wave energy to dissolve and liquefy fat cells, making them easier to remove from the body with less disruption than traditional liposuction.

 No matter the technique, liposuction always follows the same premise: fat deposits are broken up and vacuumed out of the body using anaesthesia, saline solution and a cannula.
 Vaser differs from other liposuction methods in that it uses ultrasound energy waves to generate heat, which works to efficiently break apart fat cells for easy removal from the body and tightens the skin.1

 How do I prepare for my gynecomastia male breast reduction surgery?

-During your gynecomastia consultation, you will be given specific pre-operative instructions by your surgeon.
+During your gynecomastia consultation, you will be given specific pre-operative instructions by your doctor.
 If you are a smoker, you must stop at least two weeks before surgery, as smoking can slow healing times and increase surgical complications.
-In addition, your surgeon may advise that you avoid taking certain medications and supplements that could cause excessive bleeding during and after surgery.
+In addition, your doctor may advise that you avoid taking certain medications and supplements that could cause excessive bleeding during and after surgery.
 We also suggest that you take steps before surgery to prepare for recovery.
 This may include purchasing some comfortable clothing, preparing some healthy meals, filling any prescriptions and arranging for someone to pick you up from the hospital and help with tasks at home.

 How can I tell if my gynecomastia is caused by fat or breast tissue?